 The sights of unfurling foliage, the scents of flowers and the return of birds and insects whose lives are intertwined with them are reminders that we too have emerged safely from another winter, giving us the impression that the world is alive with new possibilities.

-It’s hardly surprising that a seasonal spectacle stimulating such visceral emotions and providing for the basic needs of rural communities has bequeathed a rich legacy of folklore.
+Blossoming trees are one of spring’s most stirring sights.
 A walk along a hedgerow or woodland edge in spring is one where every flower tells a story.

 Hawthorn Crataegus monogyna

 - Other names: quickthorn, whitethorn, may

 - When and where: May; hedgerows and isolated trees

 Hawthorn hedges have formed enclosure boundaries since Roman times and the species has gathered millennia of folklore and superstition.
 Winter-flowering Glastonbury Thorn is said to be descended from Joseph of Arimathea’s staff, which rooted and burst into flower on the Isle of Avalon.
 In Ireland, hawthorn trees are said to be fairies’ trysting places.
 Bringing flowering branches indoors is believed by some to bring bad luck, perhaps due to their unpleasant scent, described by the poet Walter de la Mare as ‘a deathly smell’.
 Isolated hawthorns grow into gnarled trees, full of character, and the species is the ‘thorn’ of many place names.